kwant-project/kwant/doc/source/reference/kwant.solvers.rst

 Overview
 --------

-kwant offers several modules for computing the solutions to quantum transport problems, the so-called solvers.
+Kwant offers several modules for computing the solutions to quantum transport problems, the so-called solvers.
 Each of these solvers may use different internal algorithms and/or depend on different external libraries.
 If the libraries needed by one solver are not installed, trying to import it will raise an ``ImportError`` exception.
 The :doc:`Installation instructions
-<../install>` list all the libraries that are required or can be used by kwant
+<../install>` list all the libraries that are required or can be used by Kwant
 and its solvers.